rubygems/bundler/UPGRADING.md

   The problem with changing this behavior is that very common workflows are relying on it.
-For example, when you run `bundle install --without development:test` in production, those flags are persisted in the app's configuration file and further `bundle` invokations will happily ignore development and test gems.
+For example, when you run `bundle install --without development:test` in production, those flags are persisted in the app's configuration file and further `bundle` invocations will happily ignore development and test gems.
 This magic will disappear from bundler 3, and you will explicitly need to configure it, either through environment variables, application configuration, or machine configuration.
 For example,